Click on the event you are interested in to jump to its description below.

 Skill Level/Prerequisites: No previous experience paddling or overnight camping required.

 Physical exertion: Easy to Challenging, depending on the moment.
 Teamwork is the theme to make anything strenuous easier!
-Paddling on lakes ranges from easy to strenuous depending on wind and location.
-Portaging (carrying your gear and canoe on a path) is moderate, and depends on the trail.
+Paddling on lakes ranges from easy to strenuous depending on wind speed and direction.
+Portaging (carrying your gear and canoe on a path) is moderate, and depends on the trail, sometime is very challenging but only lasts a short time.
 Time spent at the campsite is easy.
 Participants will paddle and portage roughly 7-8 miles each day.
-This is planned for a generally fit beginner.
+This trip is planned for a generally fit beginner.

 Required pre-trip meeting:

-- August 2 or 3: Group meets at Bike Shop and Outdoor Center, packs up gear and food, readies van to leave in the morning.
-A few hours scheduled around participants, likely evening.
+• August 2 or 3, timing depends on participant availability: Group meets at Bike Shop and Outdoor Center, packs up gear and food, readies van to leave in the morning.

 Itinerary, August 4-16: